Staffing overview policy

 1. Scope

 This policy applies to families, staff, management and visitors of Early Learning Victoria centres.
-This includes volunteers, students on placement and contractors or labour hire employees of Early Learning Victoria.
+This includes volunteers, students on placement and contractors or labour-hire employees of Early Learning Victoria.

 2. Policy statement